paulgovan/QRAGadget/README.md

 To format the raster image, click the *Raster* icon.
 Here are a number of options for specifying the extents of the raster image (XMIN, XMAX, YMIN, and YMAX) as well as the [projection](https://rstudio.github.io/leaflet/raster.html) of the raster layer.
 It is very important that the raster layer be tagged with the correct project coordinate reference system.

-To specify the number of bins for the color palette, click *Number* to select the total number of bins or *Cuts* to select both the number and the actual cut values for each bin.
+To specify the bins for the color palette, click *Number* to select the total number of bins or *Cuts* to select both the number and the actual cut values for each bin.

 Finally, there is an option to disaggregate the raster layer and create a new one with a higher resolution (smaller cells) while also locally interpolating between the new cell values (smooth the cells).
 To disaggregate the raster layer, check **Smooth**, and then enter the number of cells to disaggregate.